ASIA MARKETS: Chinese Stocks Drop On Falling Commodity Prices

 Continue Reading Below

+Commodities took center stage in Asia Friday, with a slump in Chinese metals prices and weakness in crude oil sending equity markets across the region lower.

-Slumping commodities prices in China sent stock markets there lower Friday, leading declines across the region as investors feared that the nation's crackdown on speculation and borrowing could hurt metals demand.
+A drop in oil around midday in Asia--with prices tumbling 3% from Thursday's settlement in New York--spooked investors, while trading sentiment was already weak amid fears that Beijing's crackdown on speculation and borrowing could hurt metals demand.

-The Shanghai Composite Index was last down 0.7%, with the Shenzhen Composite off 0.4%.
-Hong Kong's Hang Seng Index lost 0.7%, while the Hang Seng subindex that tracks Chinese shares fell 1%.
+The Shanghai Composite Index fell 0.9%, while Hong Kong's Hang Seng Index extended losses to 0.8%, and the Hang Seng subindex that tracks Chinese shares also widened losses, to a 1.9% decline.

 Markets in Japan and South Korea were closed for holidays.